 How do I do it?
-So let’s, let’s get right into it.
+Let’s get right into it.
 For those of you who don’t know me, my name is Sara Nguyen, and I help you build your business using video on social media with ease.

 Now, whether you are watching live with us now, or if you are watching the replay, if you have any questions, please drop them in the chat or in a comment.
 And I can create another video if necessary.
 I love creating these content videos for you.

 I will be adding any links to resources in the description.
-So make sure you check there.
+Make sure you check there.
 If I talk about anything, it will be there.
-So let’s get right into it.
+Let’s get right into it.
 Right?
-So, I feel that everyone talks about podcasting and YouTube as these completely separate entities, right?
+I feel that everyone talks about podcasting and YouTube as these completely separate entities, right?